 2.1 International Youth Engagement – WG has no official membership, other than member participation at meetings.
 The question is “how do we engage our youth internationally?”
 Major project is the Youth Eco Summit, which has international linkages throug RCE network.

 Motion to merge IYE and SFS to one group ‘Schools Engagement’ working group with co-leadership shared between Mike and Damien.
 The new working group will have an international aspect/motivation as part of their key strategies.

-Schools for Sustainability – WG has no official membership, other than member participation at meetings and the . driver is how to communication effectively: video links and podcasts etc. Major project is Click.
+Schools for Sustainability – WG has no official membership, other than member participation at meetings and the driver is how to communication effectively: video links and podcasts etc. Major project is Click.
 Connect.
 Collaborate which involved 7 local schools in the Hawkesbury region, with international linkages to schools in Japan and Sweden.
 NB merging of IYE and SFS to form new ‘Schools Engagement’ WG.

 ACTIONS: